NateTDev90/dev-Portfolio/javascript/MEM_WIRE_TRANSFER/MEM_WIRE_TRANSFER.md

 ## License

-Copyright (c) 2024-2025 Nathaniel Tallent & Claude (Anthropic AI).
+Copyright (c) 2024-2025 Nathaniel Tallent.
 All Rights Reserved.

 Credit Union employees are granted limited permission to modify, adapt, and use this software solely for legitimate business operations of their respective credit union.